Kuadrant/kuadrant-operator/doc/auth.md

 Each auth rule can declare specific `routeSelectors` and `when` conditions for the rule to apply.

+The auth scheme (`rules`), as well as conditions and named patterns can be declared at the top-level level of the spec (with the semantics of _defaults_) or alternatively within explicit `defaults` or `overrides` blocks.

 #### High-level example and field definition

 ```yaml